OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/cameras/BakeCamera.md

       <b>String</b>
       <br>
       default:
-      <p class="scene-class-comments">Map indicating the number of pixel samples that should be used per pixel (in uniform sampling mode).
-This is a multiplier on the global pixel sample count specified in SceneVariables.
-If the provided map has incompatible dimensions, it will be resized.</p>
+      <p class="scene-class-comments">Map indicating the number of pixel samples that should be used per pixel (in uniform sampling mode). this is a multiplier on the global pixel sample count specified in scenevariables. if the provided map has incompatible dimensions, it will be resized.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.cameras.BakeCamera.attributes.pixel_sample_map.images data=site.data.user-reference.scene-objects.cameras.BakeCamera-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.cameras.BakeCamera.attributes.pixel_sample_map.links heading=4-%}
     </p>